 Many community colleges and technical institutes offer postsecondary certificate programs for court reporters and simultaneous captioners.
-These workers typically on-the-job training; the length of training varies by type of reporting or captioning.
-Many states require court reporters and simultaneous captioners to have a state license or a certification from a professional association.Pay
+These workers typically receive on-the-job training that varies by type of reporting or captioning.
+Many states require court reporters and simultaneous captioners who work in legal settings to have a state license or a certification from a professional association.Pay